Cryptocurrency Basics: What Is Crypto, How It Works & What’s It Used For?

 One of the biggest drivers of how crypto gains value is through adoption.
 A person who joins cryptocurrency exchanges and purchases a token has decided that there’s some value in that specific crypto.
 The more people who want to purchase that crypto, the higher the price will go due to the supply and demand equation.
 Additionally, if more users adopt a cryptocurrency for use in various transactions, it can potentially increase in value.

 When users can adopt a coin as a medium of exchange or find other ways to use it to make money, it’s more likely to increase in value.
 The more people who buy the coin, the higher the price is likely to go.

 Is Cryptocurrency A Good Investment?

 However, The SEC argued that Bitcoin and other digital currencies could be “high-risk investment opportunities,” especially given that they operated in an unregulated market.
-The SEC highlighted that crypto is the “wild west” given the number of scams and crypto exchange hacks that have occurred in the past.
+The SEC highlighted that crypto is the “wild west” given the number of reported crypto scams and hacks that have occurred in the past.

-The established coins such as Bitcoin or Ethereum have a very low risk of failure given the size of the market cap and proven real-world use cases and successful applications.
-Research indicates that social factors rather than economic reasons influence the price of Bitcoin and other coins.
+Established coins such as Bitcoin or Ethereum have a very low risk of failure given the size of the market cap and proven real-world use cases and successful applications.
+Research indicates that social factors rather than economic reasons influence the price of Bitcoin, Ethereum, and other coins.
 For example, a Tweet from an influential person can affect the price of a cryptocurrency.
 Unfortunately, a number of cryptocurrency projects fail which can cause investors to lose their money.
 There are more than 1,700 dead coins at the time of writing.
 For a list of which cryptos have failed, read this article.